Skip to Navigation Skip to Content

 The Town of Falmouth and the Falmouth Broadband Municipal Light Plant (MLP) worked with the Cape Cod Commission to develop a municipal digital equity plan.
 The plan assesses the digital divide in Falmouth and identifies opportunities to advance digital equity.
 It considers topics such as the availability and affordability of internet service, device access, online safety, and digital skills required for meaningful digital engagement.
 Developed through a robust community engagement process that sought to prioritize learning from members of the Falmouth community who are most impacted by the digital divide, the plan aims to prepare the town for forthcoming funding opportunities by providing recommendations to guide decision-making, investment, and implementation.

-View the Draft Falmouth Digital Equity Plan
+View the Falmouth Digital Equity Plan

 View plan development documents and information: